Chair: Kneeling chair

 A kneeling chair adds an additional body part, the knees, to support the weight of the body.
 A sit-stand chair distributes most of the weight of the occupant to the feet.
 Many chairs are padded or have cushions.
 Padding can be on the seat of the chair only, on the seat and back, or also on any arm rests or foot rest the chair may have.
 Padding will not shift the weight to different parts of the body (unless the chair is so soft that the shape is altered).
-However, padding does distribute the weight by increasing the area of contact between the chair and the body, and thus reducing the amount of pressure at any given point.
+However, padding does distribute the weight by increasing the area of contact between the chair and the body, thus reducing the amount of pressure at any given point.
 By contrast, a hard wood chair feels hard because the contact point between the occupant and the chair is small.
 In lieu of padding, flexible materials, such as wicker, may be used instead with similar effects of distributing the weight.

-Seats

-Polypropylene (molded plastic) seats and stainless steel legs in Rio de Janeiro, Brazil.
-This type of material is very useful in seaside areas.

-Chair seats vary widely in construction and may or may not match construction of the chair's back (back-rest).